Galaxies99/alpha-protein/README.md

 # Alpha-Protein: Protein Contact-map Prediction Boosted by Attention

 This is the official repository of "Alpha-Protein: Protein Contact-map Prediction Boosted by Attention".

+## Introduction

 In this work, we reviewed the previous protein contact-map prediction models and applied the current attention mechanisms into the current protein contact-map prediction networks, and reached a relatively great results.
 After all,

 ![attention](imgs/attention.png)